 Case Value of Claims for Ankle and Feet Injuries in Chicago Auto Accidents

-The best way to gauge what your claim in Illinois will be worth is too look at the facts and circumstances of your motor vehicle accident.
+The best way to gauge your insurance claim in Illinois will be worth looking at your motor vehicle accident facts and circumstances.
 When you do, ask yourself these questions:

 - Did you incur substantial medical bills due to the event?

-- Did the crash leave you badly scarred, disabled, or changed in any negative way?
+- Did the crash leave you with a badly sprained ankle, scarred, disabled, or changed in any negative way?

 - Did you have long absences from work because of the accident?